carsongee/archelon/archelonc/README.rst

   bind '"\033a":". archelon\n"'

-this will launch the reverse search of archelon via Ctrl-R.
+this will launch the reverse search of archelon via Alt-A.

 Web Enabled History
 ===================